-- 1. The requirements regarding the internship will be announced on the Student Portal at the beginning of each academic year. - 2.
-The requirements regarding the internship must be laid down in an internship agreement.
-The format for the agreement is available on the Student Portal. - 3.
-The supervisor gives feedback and a mark on the performance on the work floor and gives feedback and a qualification for the presentation (see assessment plan Internship and thesis Year 3). - 4.
-An endorsement for the internship will be obtained if the responsible supervisor assesses the internship with at least a 6.0 and the presentation with at least a pass.
+- 1. The general requirements regarding the internship will be announced on the Student Portal at the beginning of each academic year. - 2.
+The specific requirements regarding the internship must be laid down in an internship agreement.
+The format for the agreement is available on the Student Portal.

+- 3. The supervisor, as appointed examiner, gives feedback and a mark on the performance on the work floor (see assessment plan Internship and thesis Year 3). - 4.
+An endorsement for the internship will be obtained if the responsible supervisor assesses the internship with at least a 6.0.